 If you’re homeschooling one or more elementary-age children, you might either follow the traditional Montessori curriculum or use Montessori-inspired unit studies.
 Or you might add some Montessori-inspired materials to a classical curriculum.

 Since I started elementary homeschooling in 1991, it wasn’t feasible to use a traditional Montessori elementary curriculum at home.
 I used Montessori-inspired unit studies, which worked well for my children and me.
 That still works well for many families.
-You can always use Great Lessons for unit studies, too.
+You can use Great Lessons for unit studies, too.
 You’ll find lots of ideas in my Montessori elementary posts that are linked to on my Montessori Resources page.

 If you’d like an inexpensive training course for homeschooling ages 6-12 using a traditional Montessori curriculum that includes a set of Association Montessori Internationale albums (along with online support), check out Jessica Welsh’s Keys of the Universe training.
 (I have more information here: “Keys of the Universe Montessori Elementary Training.”)